-To work for Uber, you must first obtain a private hire license from Transport for London – a requirement for all minicab & chauffeur drivers.
+To work for Uber, you must first obtain a private hire license from Transport for London – a requirement for all minicab & chauffeur drivers for uber car rental.

 All of this is in line with PCO’s vision, which is to make sure all London drivers are safe, professional employees.